Updated 27th March 2021

 What about toilet paper?

-In a glamping/camping site, holiday let, or communal use toilet, the best option is to let people put loo paper in the solids bucket.
+In a glamping/camping site or holiday let, the best option is to let people put loo paper in the solids bucket.
 Too many dos and don’ts will just confuse people, so keep it simple.

-If it’s your own loo, you might want to consider having a separate bin for loo paper which can then be later composted, binned or burned.
+If it’s your own loo, you might want to consider having a separate bin for loo paper used to wipe after a wee, which can then be later composted, binned or burned.

 Adding used toilet paper into the solids container will mean it fills up faster, but the flip side is simplicity.
 It’s up to you which you consider the best option.